 Jewel by Lisa, Nigeria

 Thankfully, Michelle Obama is not afraid to mix and match prints, and neither is Nigerian designer, Lisa Folawiyo.
 As the creative director and founder of luxury brand, Jewel by Lisa, Folawiyo has dressed Nollywood Actress Genevieve Nnaji and U.S.Television Personality LaLa Vazquez.

 Photo Credit: Jewel By Lisa

 Taibo Bacar, Mozambique

-Taibo Bacar has fast become one of Africa’s designers to watch.
+Taibo Bacar has fast become one of the African designers to watch.
 The Mozambican designer’s clothing is an aesthetically pleasing mix of rich fabrics, loud prints and colours that make it easy to add to any woman’s everyday ensemble.
 The First Lady, in particular, is a fan of a well-fitted pencil skirt.
 She may really enjoy combining Bacar’s skirts with some of her favourite labels.

 Photo Credit: Taibo Bacar